I want to give you (and show below in the video) top ten exercises that were instrumental in my own personal getting free from stuttering.

 Basically, it’s the most important, by far the most important and the most difficult of all exercises.
 Whatever technique or method you're using you want to make sure that you actually use it in your real-life, so it becomes your new automated pattern.

+When you have a positive experience in your real-life, it builds up new muscle memory pretty fast.
 It’s not that if I stuttered for ten years now I need ten years of this new positive experience.
 No!
-The transition goes pretty fast.
+The transition goes faster.
 It goes probably the same time as it took for stuttering speaking pattern to develop.

 It takes some time to outweigh all those stuttering experiences with the new pattern and for it to become your new automated speaking pattern.